 3. Place them in the fridge for a couple of hours and… PRESTO!
 Chocolate deliciousness ready to be devoured.

-1. I didn’t want to use any sweeteners to make the brownies so I used coconut sugar.
-If you’d like your brownie (or bars) to be lower in sugar though, go ahead and use granulated stevia instead.
+1. If you’d like your brownie (or bars) to be lower in sugar though, go ahead and use granulated stevia instead.
 Something like Truvia, for example?

-2. I used a flax mix to make this recipe – a flax mix comprised of milled flaxseed, ground pumpkin seeds, and goji berries.
+2. A flax mix was used to make this recipe – a flax mix comprised of milled flaxseed, ground pumpkin seeds, and goji berries.
 You can use plain one-ingredient milled flaxseed though or any kind of mix you like to make you brownie/s.